wo1fbit/wo1fbit.github.io/_posts/2022-08-09-Privesc-Notes.md

 <!--more-->

+# Sudo -l
+Run this command to see what the current user can run as root.
+You might find something misconfigured (the wrong program given the right permissions :laughing: )

 # Setuid & Setgid
 The setuid(set user identity) and setgid(set group identity) are flags that allow users to run an executable with the permissions of the owner or group.